-As of March 31, 2014, the Company and its subsidiaries had one employee in Canada who works directly for the Company, three employees in Canada who are shared with and employed directly by Candente Copper and one shared employee in Peru employed by Minera Candente Peru S.A., a subsidiary of Candente Copper.
+As of March 31st, 2015, the Company and its subsidiaries had one employee in Canada who works directly for the Company, one employee in Canada who is shared with and employed directly by Candente Copper Corp. ("Candente Copper") and two shared employees in Peru employed by Minera Candente Peru S.A., a subsidiary of Candente Copper.
 Candente Copper and Minera Candente S.A. billed the Company and its subsidiaries for the appropriate time provided by these shared employees.
-The Company and its subsidiaries had five contractors in Canada and one contractor in Peru.
-In Mexico, the Company's subsidiary Minera CCM had four employees and one contractor.
-The operations of the Company are managed by its directors and officers.
-The Company relies to a large degree upon reputable consulting firms and contractors to carry on many of its activities and, in particular, to supervise and carry out the work programs on its mineral properties.
-However, should the Company expand its activities, it is likely that it will choose to hire additional employees.
+The Company and its subsidiaries had five contractors in Canada and six contractors in Peru.
+In Mexico, the Company's subsidiary Minera CCM had four contractors Operations of the Company are managed by its directors and officers.
+The Company relies to a large degree upon reputable consulting firms and contractors to carry on many activities and, in particular, to supervise and carry out work programs on mineral properties.
+However, should the Company expand activities, the Company will likely choose to hire additional employees.